From churn risk to enterprise-ready growth: How I directed Limble’s re-imagined mobile app experience and retained $165K+ ARR

 – Current at risk customer

-We (Design, Product and Engineering) visited our customers and designed the new app with them
+We (Design, Product and Engineering) visited our customers in the field to understand their environment and biggest pain points, and re-design the new mobile app with them

 Key Decisions